markgw/uh-nlp19/docs/day4/index.md

 [CFG](https://www.nltk.org/api/nltk.html#nltk.grammar.CFG) object,
 which contained `Nonterminal`s, `Production`s and strings defining the CFG (see lectures).

+The complete set of productions used in a parse tree is directly available through its `tree.productions()` method.

 Given a set of productions using these NLTK data structures, you can directly build a CFG as follows: